otterDeveloper/kilocode/apps/kilocode-docs/docs/advanced-usage/deploy.md

 - **Zero manual config** — Kilo Code generates and manages deployment settings
 - **Deployment history** with logs for each build

-Deploy currently supports **Next.js 14 and 15**.
-Edge routes and environment-variable injection are not yet supported.

 ## Prerequisites

 - Kilo Code Deploy is currently only supported within **Organizations**.